 Astrophotography on Astronomy Cast

-One of my favourite podcasts to listed to is Astronomy Cast.
+One of my favourite podcasts to listen to is Astronomy Cast.
 I’ve even had the fortune to see the recording of some episodes at Dragon*Con and in a Google+ hangout.

 After my recent experiments with photographing the night sky I noticed the two most recent Astronomy Cast episodes were about astrophotography.